PulseTile/PulseTile-Docs/pages/technology/PT1-technologies.md

 ***

 **Q: Currently all modules seem to be very standalone, so it looks as though webpack is not being used to its full potential.
 Is this just part of a step-by-step implementation process, or has it been by design?**
-**A:** Related to this point - we discussed how at present Webpack isn't being used in the standard way to send up module bundles to the client, instead of sending the vendor and Ripple bundles in two large files.
-SliceArt have already noticed this and are planning to send separate, smaller bundles to the client in this way, which will mean less network traffic and higher performance.
+**A:** Related to this point - we discussed how at present Webpack isn't being used in the standard way to send up module bundles to the client, instead of sending the vendor and PulseTile bundles in two large files.
+We have already noticed this and are planning to send separate, smaller bundles to the client in this way, which will mean less network traffic and higher performance.

 ### Bower
 **Q: What are the long term plans for Bower?**